 |Credits||20 - 24 UW credits per semester|

 |Language||Japanese 113 or equivalent recommended, but not required.|

 |General||This program is pen to all UW students, though priority may be given to Honors Program participants depending on slots available.
-Direct exchanges are best suited for juniors and seniors with prior international experience.
 Priority will also be given to students who have some proficiency in Japanese, or who are committed to learning basic Japanese prior to their departure.|

 Global Leadership Fellows Program

 In the Global Leadership Fellows Program (full academic year), students will participate in English based courses from one of five schools: Commerce,

 International Liberal Studies, Political Science and Economics, Science and Engineering, and Social Sciences.
 In addition, students will participate in a